DHTMLX/gantt-docs/data/api/gantt_onrowdragstart_event.md

 @params:
 - id			string,number			the id of the task that the user drags in the grid
-- target		string,number			the id of the task which place the dragged row will occupy
+- target		HTMLElement				an HTML element of the task that the user drags
 - e	 			event					a native event object

 @returns: